 The APEC Digital Hub for Mental Health was established under the authority of the APEC Life Sciences Innovation Forum (LSIF) Executive Board.
-It is guided by a multi-stakeholder Advisory Board and managed by the Executive Director and Steering Committee.
+It is guided by a multi-stakeholder Advisory Board and managed by the Executive Team, which includes members of our Steering Committee.

 Director, Mood Disorders Centre, Djavad Mowafaghian Centre for Brain Health;

 Executive Chair, Canadian Network for Mood and Anxiety Treatments (CANMAT)

 Scientific Director, APEC Digital Hub for Mental Health

 Professor, Department of Psychiatry and Neuroscience and Associate Chair for Research, Department of Psychiatry, University of Alberta

 Dr. Erin E. Michalak, PhD

 Program Director, APEC Digital Hub for Mental Health